Home

 The glycemic index of foods is most important when foods are eaten alone, such as for breakfast or snacks.
 A high glycemic breakfast or snack will send your blood sugar soaring and cause a flood of insulin into your bloodstream, and then a corresponding drop in blood sugar a few hours later.
 This is a roller coaster you don't want to ride on, since you will go from a sugar high to a sugar low, and be left feeling sluggish.

-However, if you choose low glycemic snacks, or combine a healthy higher glycemic food with a protein food you will avoid the spike in blood sugar that could affect the way you feel and your long-term health.
+However, if you choose low glycemic snacks, or combine one of the healthy high glycemic foods with a protein food you will avoid the spike in blood sugar that could affect the way you feel and your long-term health.

 For example...